 Let's look at the calculation below:

 First of all, let's have a quick think about what each number represents?

-8♦ : In this number the 8 means 8 tens, and the ♦ stands for the units.
+8♦ : In this number the 8 means 8 tens, and the ♦ stands for the ones.

-♦4: In this number the ♦ stands for the tens, and the 4 stands for the 4 units.
+♦4: In this number the ♦ stands for the tens, and the 4 stands for the 4 ones.

-23: In this number the 2 stands for 2 tens, and the 3 stands for three units.
+23: In this number the 2 stands for 2 tens, and the 3 stands for three ones.

-The red missing number represents the units.
-So, for now, we're going to gather all of the units in the sum above (the second number) together.
+The red missing number represents the ones.
+So, for now, we're going to gather together all of the ones in the calculation above (the second number).

 ♦ - 4 = 3

-Do you remember what we did last time with a sum where the operation was a subtraction?
-We rearranged it first by swapping the first number and the number after the equals over:
+Do you remember what we did last time with a calculation where the operation was a subtraction?
+We rearranged it first by swapping the first number and the number after the equals:

 3 - 4 = ♦